 Having a lawyer on retainer can come in handy in many business scenarios.
 Now, most of us will never need to have a lawyer on retainer for the kinds of issues or the amount money for issues you hear about on the news.
 But if you are running your own business, having a lawyer on retainer can save you a lot of frustration and headaches.
+You always want an experienced attorney or law firm to have your back if the time comes when they are needed so you aren’t scrambling for legal advice.

 1. Know What a Retainer Is